richie0866/Rostruct/docs/getting-started/why-rostruct.md

 Store all of your UI, utilities, and models locally, and they'll be loaded as Roblox objects before runtime.

-Write your code without assets slowing down runtime.
+Write your code without waiting for assets.

 ![MidiPlayer example](../assets/images/midi-player-panel-short.svg){ align=right width=200 draggable=false }